jbruce12000/python-google-spreadsheet/README.md

     >>> sheet = api.get_worksheet('tkZQWzwHEjKTWFFCAgw', 'od7')
     >>> rows = sheet.get_rows(order_by='column:age', reverse='true')

+Batch Update:

+    This is experimental.
+If you want to bulk update a spreadsheet and the first column is the key and the data has one header row, you can use this.
+    If key exists that row is updated.
+If not, the row is inserted.
+Blank cells do NOT get updated.
+This is much faster than delete / insert.

+    >>> sheet = api.get_worksheet('tkZQWzwHEjKTWFFCAgw', 'od7')
+    >>> sheet.batch_verify_key_content([['key1','a','1'],['key2','b','2']])

 That's it.

 For more information about these calls, please consult the [Google Spreadsheets